-Aaron Hernandez's fiancee: 'I don't think this was a suicide'
+Aaron Hernandez's fiancee: He told me he was not gay

 "I don't know what to believe, to be honest with you.
 It's just not the Aaron that I know.
 I think that if he would have done something like this, it would have been at his worst, and I felt like it was looking so bright.
 We were going up a ladder, in a sense, to a positive direction," she said.
 "I don't think this was a suicide, knowing him.
 I don't know.
 I don't know."

-There were also peculiarities in his suicide note to her, she said.
-It was oddly short, and rather than calling her "babe" or "bae," he addressed her by name, she said.
-It was also strange that he didn't sign it "soulmate."

-Had she any inkling that Hernandez was pondering taking his life, she said, she would've taken action.
+Had she any inkling Hernandez was pondering taking his life, she said, she would have taken action.

 "I wanted him home more than anyone.
 I would've stopped it.
 I would've told someone," she said.

-Note: An earlier version of this story misstated the timing of Hernandez's suicide.
-It happened days after his acquittal in a double murder case.